tud-sumo/docs/docs/4_interactions.md

 ## Custom Vehicle Functions

-`Simulation.add_vehicle_in_funcs()` and `Simulation.add_vehicle_out_funcs()` can be used to easily add custom functions that are called with each vehicle that enters or leaves the simulation.
+`Simulation.add_vehicle_in_functions()` and `Simulation.add_vehicle_out_functions()` can be used to easily add custom functions that are called with each vehicle that enters or leaves the simulation.
 An example of this is shown below.
 Multiple functions can be added and are called in the order in which they are added.

 ```python
 def new_vehicle_1(vehicle_id, origin):